Caregiving-related absence can make you feel ill-equipped for tough questions. Here's your blueprint for acing the interview!

 Address caregiving skills

 Many professionals are unsure about whether they should talk about the skills they developed or demonstrated while taking care of a child, parents or an ailing family member.
 The answer depends on the circumstances.
 If caregiving helped you develop skills that are directly relevant for the job you are seeking, be prepared to highlight them.
 Otherwise, don't stretch the reality.
 Your goal is not to justify your caregiving decision but to focus on the skills and accomplishments that position you as a great candidate.

 Excitement is key!

 The last piece of advice is no different for a professional seeking a job in the course of uninterrupted employment and someone who is returning to work after a leave of absence.
 Bring positive energy and genuine excitement about the position.
-Time away from work can be a great advantage as it can give you space to reflect on what you want from your career, what impact you want to have, and what you want to accomplish in your next rule.
+Time away from work, whether due to maternity leave, volunteer work, or a sabbatical, can be a great advantage as it can give you space to reflect on what you want from your career, what impact you want to have, and what you want to accomplish in your next rule.
 Sincere interest, combined with a set of skills to match the needs of the company, is a sure recipe for success!

 Need help explaining the reason for your job gap in employment during the interview?
 Learn more about our interview coaching services.